 The armor a gladiator wore often depended on their type, although one of the more common pieces of gladiatorial armor was this Gladiator Scaled Leather Arm Guard.
 This scaled protector offers a modicum of defense, while also being quite lightweight.

 The Stainless Steel Lorica Segmentata is the armor that is pictured whenever the common person pictures a Roman soldier.
 This armor features an impressive look that is every-bit as protective as a series of metal plates appears.

 The stunning detail and iconic look of this Roman Commander Cuirass makes it a must-have piece for any reenactor or Roman collector.
 It is inspired by and modeled after the legendary muscle cuirasses that Greek and Roman warriors so favored.

-The Leather Lorica Segmentata is the classic armor that is typically pictured whenever the common person pictures a Roman soldier.
-This armor features an impressive look that is every-bit as protective as a series of interlocked leather plates appears.
+The Leather Lorica Segmentata is the classic armor that is pictured whenever the common person pictures a Roman soldier.
+This armor features a look that is every-bit as protective as a series of interlocked leather plates appears.